 5B: Single Leg Wood Chop

-Stand on right leg with weight in left hand.
-Bend at hips and bend knee until left weight touches floor on outside of right foot.
+Stand on right leg with weight in the left hand.
+Bend at hips and bend the knee until the left weight touches the floor on the outside of the right foot.
 Press back to standing by squeezing right glute and raise left arm diagonally overhead, as if you were sheathing a sword.
 Repeat on each side.
 (Modify by not touching floor).